jgraettinger/blog/compare-flow-and-materialize.md

 that Flow expects, and `materialized` doesn't yet implement:

 - Support for transactional schema updates
-- Support for `COPY FROM` (used to efficiently load transaction keys)
+- Support for `COPY FROM` (used to bulk load keys)
-- Support for creation of temporary tables
+- Support for creation of temporary tables (also for keys)

 Hopefully we can make this work in the future.